w3c/permissions-ws-2022/report.md

 - Sandbox the most risky parts of new capabilities
 - In-context triggers, such as an HTML Permission Element

-In the discussion portion, there was significant interest in the idea of preferring user-push moments over developer-pull.
+In the discussion portion, there was significant interest in the idea of preferring user-pull moments over developer-push.
 We would need to design enough consistency in this pattern.
 There was a suggestion to create a GitHub repo to explore these ideas.

 There was significant discussion about a potential HTML element for permission requests.
 There were open questions around customisation: